Factorization of network reliability with perfect nodes I: Introduction and statements: Preliminaries

-The mathematical model of a Network whose nodes are perfect and its edges can fail is a stochastic graph [Co]; i.e. an undirected graph with associated Bernoulli variables to its edges.
+The mathematical model of a network whose nodes are perfect and its edges can fail is a stochastic graph [Co], [Sh]; i.e. an undirected graph with associated Bernoulli variables to its edges.
+I assume throughout the paper that the forward slash means ``such that"`.